Skip to content

 Q. What if I already took and started passing some of the 5000 series tests?
 Do I need to start over?

 A. No, you do not need to start over.
-The state of Louisiana has declared that any combination of 5000 and 7000 will count towards passing your exams.
+The state of Louisiana has declared that any combination of 5000 and 7000 will count towards passing your exams, as long as one subtest for each content area is passed.
+See LDOE praxis requirements here.

 Q. I haven’t started taking any exams, which set should I start with?